ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 our proposal [P0009](wg21.link/p0009)).
 This leads C++ developers to one of the following solutions:

-  - Write C-style code for column-major indexing (e.g., `A[i +
+1. Write C-style code for column-major indexing (e.g., `A[i +
    stride*j]`);

-  - use nonstandard matrix or array classes that use column-major storage; or
+2. use nonstandard matrix or array classes that use column-major storage; or

-  - cleverly trick the BLAS into working with row-major matrices, by specifying that every operation use the transpose of the input matrix.
+3. cleverly trick the BLAS into working with row-major matrices, by specifying that every operation use the transpose of the input matrix.

+C++ lacks multidimensional arrays with run-time dimensions, so even if developers want to use row-major indexing, they would still need to write C-style code or use a matrix or array class.
+This takes away some of the value of a BLAS that can support row-major matrices.

 #### Fortran binding